-They have instructions for the shower and that is that it’s best to take one sitting on the toilet since there’s no room to stand comfortably.
+They have instructions for the shower and that it’s best to take one sitting on the toilet since there’s no room to stand comfortably.
 Uh, PASS on the shower.

 There is a little coffee and ice station in the middle of the train where I drank three cups of coffee within 3 hours.
 (This will come to haunt me when I’m trying to sleep at 2AM.)

-We were starving by the time we boarded so we ate our packed lunch (thanks to mom) on the train after the 5 seconds it took us to settle in.
+We were starving by the time we boarded so we ate our packed lunch on the train after the 5 seconds it took us to settle in.
 I took a nap with the lull of the train putting me to sleep right away.

 After handing in your tickets, they seat you at a table WITH OTHER PEOPLE.
 Since it was just the two of us, they sat us side by side and seated two strangers across from us.

-On the table is a pitcher of water and another with unsweetened iced tea.
+On the table was a pitcher of water and another with unsweetened iced tea.
 Because I just had three cups of coffee earlier, I thought it would be a wonderful idea to fill my body up with more caffeine by chugging the iced tea.

 I really like my side dish of sour cream which I ate with some baked potato.
 It was a lot of food and I was able to eat only half of everything.
-(All the plates are plastic by the way.)

 Time for dessert!
 Choice of tiramisu, Jell-o, vanilla ice cream, or New York Style Cheesecake.
 I got the cheesecake with a strawberry topping.
 It was delicious.